AlibabaCloudDocs/bi/intl.en-US/Product Introduction/Basic concepts.md

 1. Create a data source.
 2. Create a dataset.
 3. Create a workbook, worksheet, or dashboard.

+    **Note:** Worksheet is public preview function and will be retired later.

 4. Building a data portal

 ## The basic components are as follows. {#section_jgv_qvv_tdb .section}